|Elliott Sound Products||Project 103|

 Before embarking on this project, please see The Subwoofer Conundrum and Phase Control - Myth or Magic.
 These articles shed much light on the subject.

 The circuit is completely conventional, and has been around almost forever in one guise or another.
 Similar circuits were used in the valve (tube) era, so there is nothing new about it.
-The circuit has already been published on these pages as a guitar tremolo circuit, but fairly obviously, that is not suitable for this purpose.
+Parts of the circuit have already been published on these pages as a guitar tremolo circuit, but fairly obviously, that is not suitable for this purpose.

-The circuit uses one opamp, but a dual opamp is shown and recommended to ensure that the source impedance is low.
-If driven from the output of a crossover (opamp based), the impedance will be fine, and the first stage may be omitted.
+The circuit uses a dual opamp, and it must be supplied from a low source impedance because the first stage is a switchable inverter.
+If driven from the output of a crossover (opamp based), the impedance will be fine.
+Most preamps can drive the circuit directly with no changes needed.

-It works by summing the two signals applied to the opamp's inputs, and the amplitude remains unaffected - it is flat at all settings of the pot.
-Another name for this circuit is an "all-pass" filter, because it passes all frequencies equally, affecting only the phase.
+The first stage is a switchable inverter.
+With the switch open, the signal's phase is unaffected and it passes straight through with unity gain.
+Closing the switch causes the circuit to invert.
+This method was used because it only requires a single pole switch, making it easier to wire and probably cheaper as well.
+The phase shift network sums the two signals applied to the opamp's inputs, and the amplitude remains unaffected - it is flat at all settings of the pot.
+Another name for this circuit is an 'all-pass' filter, because it passes all frequencies equally, affecting only the phase.

 The circuit can shift the phase from 180° (out of phase) through to 0°, but the useful range is between about 160° and 20°.
 The 90° frequency is determined by the formula ...